 3) Property Owners Are Responsible for Visitors Safety

 If you’re a property owner, you likely know that if a person gets injured at your business, you’re a potential target for a lawsuit.
 In short, you’re responsible for any person who steps into your place of business – whether it’s a client, employee, supplier, or customer.
 In some cases, even trespassers have limited protections under premises liability law.
 They can have a genuine premises liability claim if they’re injured on your property.
+Therefore, it’s vital that you take safety seriously and make sure that you have everything you need to keep everyone safe, whether that’s bunded storage from STOREMASTA, appropriate signage, and even access controlled areas so that only those who are trained to be around dangerous materials are able to get close to them.

 However, the elements of such a case differ from state to state.
 “As a property owner, you need to maintain, fix, or disclose hazards.
 When you fail to do this, you may face responsibility for resulting injuries,” explains Dr. Joe Cullan, M.D., J.D., a trial lawyer based in the U.S. who handles premises liability cases.
 As a property owner, keeping your building or property within appropriate safety measures can protect your business from lawsuits.